5. Is Recovery a Realistic Goal?

 He wrote that after trying various approaches, he had come to believe that the key to his recovery was a certain kind of acceptance.
 He described it not as resignation, but rather “an acceptance of the reality of the illness and of the need to lead a different kind of life, perhaps for the rest of my life” [my emphasis].
 He went on to say that “the ‘effort’ required to recover from CFIDS [his term for CFS] is an exercise in discipline and hopefulness, not determination and striving.”

 I found inspiration in his ability to combine acceptance of being ill with hope for a better life.
 That seemed the right balance.
-On the one hand, I felt I had to accept that my life had changed and that my old life might never return.
+On the one hand, I felt I had to accept that my life had changed and that my old life might not return.
 On the other hand, however, I found comfort and hope in the belief that there were things I could do that would bring improvement.

 I finally concluded that whether I recovered was out of my hands.
-In reading about CFS and meeting other patients, I decided that possibly as few as 5% of patients recovered.
-(Note: I’m not sure anyone knows the true recovery rate for CFS, but from knowing several thousand people with CFS, I believe only a small number return to their previous level of health, but many improve to varying degrees.)
+In reading about CFS and meeting other patients, I decided that possibly as few as 5% of patients fully recovered.
+(Note: I’m not sure anyone knows the true recovery rate for CFS, but from knowing several thousand people with CFS, I believe only a small number return to their previous level of health, but many improve significantly.)
 I believed that there was a limit on how much I could improve, but it was impossible to predict what that limit might be.
 To avoid likely disappointment, I decided to assume I was part of the larger group who didn’t recover and to focus on finding ways to control symptoms and improve my quality of life.

 Reminding myself periodically that I was unlikely to recover served me well.
 Ironically, my symptoms seemed to decline whenever I told myself that I had a permanent illness.
 So acceptance of the illness as my reality was crucial.
 But, also, I believe that hope, too, was crucial to the improvement I experienced.
 I told myself that even if I couldn’t recover fully, there must be things I could do to improve my life.
 That conviction was confirmed many times.
 For example, I had a belief that I could find the cause of all my relapses and use that knowledge to prevent future relapses.
 Over a period of a year and a half, I significantly reduced and then eliminated my relapses, as you’ll see in chapter 12.